bottyash/parishiksha/README.md

 pip install pymupdf transformers tokenizers sentencepiece rank-bm25
 ```

-> `rank-bm25` is required for Stage 2 retrieval.
-HuggingFace will auto-download tokenizer weights on first run.
+> `rank-bm25` is needed for Stage 2.
+HuggingFace will pull down tokenizer weights automatically on first run, so no extra setup is required.

-### 3. Download PDFs
+### 3. Download the PDFs

-Download the NCERT textbook chapters from:
+Grab the chapters from:
 [https://ncert.nic.in/textbook.php?iesc1=0-11](https://ncert.nic.in/textbook.php?iesc1=0-11)

-Place the downloaded files in the `./pdfs/` directory:
+Then drop them into `./pdfs/`:
 ```
 pdfs/ch1.pdf
 pdfs/ch2.pdf